 Because of this, and other incidents, when an Egyptian t-shirt seller makes a grab for her breasts my girlfriend decides it’s best not to tell me now.

-Some of these other incidents include the chicken dance and a so called ‘help desk’ attendant having to be restrained from attacking me with a pair of scissors after I’d pointed out how rude and useless she was.
+Some of these other incidents include the chicken dance and a ‘help desk’ attendant having to be restrained from attacking me with a pair of scissors after I’d pointed out how rude and useless she was.

 Making Nice Nice

 But why do I let these people annoy me in the first place?
 I’m usually a fairly mild mannered type of guy.
 I talk to people, smile, and am polite.
 Becoming proficient in the language of every place we travel is impossible but I make an effort to at least learn ‘hello’, ‘please ‘ and ‘thank you’.

 If I’m asked a question I’ll answer it, even when I know it is almost certainly an opener for the hundredth sales pitch of the day.
 In Dahab, for instance, I knew the restaurant touts were exploiting our polite manners in an attempt to get us to eat in their place.
 We didn’t mind that it could take an hour to walk a hundred yards because they were polite, funny, and interesting.

 We all understand that as tourists we are a resource to be exploited.
 Our money feeds families and puts the children of ambitious parents through school.
 In return, we are welcome to respectfully explore a foreign nation’s ruined cities, jungle trails or works of art.